solidify-project/engine/_help/src/Pages/quicstart/create-my-first-website.md

     config.yaml
 ```

-In addition to that you will also have eithet `solidify.sh` or `solidify.bat` inside `MySite` folder (the exact file depends on what operational system you are using).
+In addition to that you will also have either `solidify.sh` or `solidify.bat` inside `MySite` folder (the exact file depends on what operational system you are using).
 This script file in nothing more than a script wrapper that provides you with easy access to engine executables.

 ### Bootstrap some website